stennety/mywebsite/music.md

 #### Studio Performances & Other Music Videos

+My favorite kind of 'live' performance to do is in our recording studio.
+A couple of the videos below are examples of this.
+They are all directed, recorded and produced by both Johnny and very special musical/artistic guests and friends.

 * [Cock & Swan - Rabbit's Dream (Live Version](https://www.youtube.com/watch?v=G_33Wg-8Kt0){:target="_blank"}
 * [Cock & Swan - PERG (Honing) (Live Version)](https://www.youtube.com/watch?v=v0R178RFlxE){:target="_blank"}
 * [Cock & Swan - Animal Totem (JOFT) (Mono Version)](https://www.youtube.com/watch?v=pXsV4NdwJ2U){:target="_blank"}